akka/akka/akka-docs/src/main/paradox/stream/stream-quickstart.md

 ## Dependency

-Create a project and add the akka-streams dependency to the build tool of your choice:
+To use Akka Streams, add the module to your project:

 @@dependency[sbt,Maven,Gradle] {
   group="com.typesafe.akka"